Condenser: Definition, Principle, Types, Working, Advantages

 Shell- Shell is the outer surface and base of the condenser.

-Tubes– Tubes are the main component of the condenser, Through that vapour or gas is passed.
+Tubes– Tubes are the main component of the condenser, Through which vapour or gas is passed.

 Cooling agent– To Create Temperature difference and to absorb vapour temperature, a Cooling agent is needed.